markziemann/mitch_legacy/README.md

 x<-list("dge1"=dge1,"dge2"=dge2)
 y<-mitch_import(x,"edger")
 ```
-By default, differential gene activiy is scored using the directional nominal p-value.
+By default, differential gene activity is scored using the directional nominal p-value.

-S=-log10(p-value) * sgn(logFC)
+S = -log10(p-value) * sgn(logFC)

 If this is not desired, then users can perform their own custom scoring procedure.